Geography of São Tomé and Príncipe

 São Tomé and Príncipe is a small island country composed of an archipelago located in the Gulf of Guinea of the equatorial Atlantic Ocean.
-The nation's main islands are São Tomé Island and Príncipe Island, for which the country is named.
+The nation's main islands are São Tomé and Príncipe, for which the country is named.
 These are located about 300 and 250 km, respectively, off the northwest coast of Gabon in Central Africa.
-The nation's geographic coordinates are a latitude of 1°00′N and a longitude of 7°00′E.

 São Tomé and Príncipe constitute one of Africa's smallest countries, with 209 km of coastline.
-Both are part of an extinct volcanic mountain range, which also includes the island of Bioko in Equatorial Guinea to the northeast and Mount Cameroon on the mainland coast further northeast.
+Both are part of an extinct volcanic mountain range called the Cameroon line, which also includes the island of Bioko in Equatorial Guinea to the northeast and Mount Cameroon on the mainland coast further northeast.
 São Tomé is 50 km long and 30 km wide and the more mountainous of the two islands.
 Its peaks reach 2024 m - Pico de São Tomé.
 Principe is about 30 km long and 6 km wide, making it the smaller of the two.
 Its peaks reach 948 m - Pico de Príncipe.
 This makes the total land area of the country 1001 km2, about five times the size of Washington, D.C.
 Both islands are crossed by swift streams radiating down the mountains through lush forest and cropland to the sea.
 Both islands at a distance of 150 km2.
 The equator lies immediately south of São Tomé Island, passing through an islet Ilhéu das Rolas.

 The Pico Cão Grande (Great Dog Peak) is a landmark volcanic plug peak, located at 0°7′0″N 6°34′00″E in southern São Tomé.
 It rises dramatically over 300 m above the surrounding terrain and the summit is 663 m above sea level.